 The latest official schema, approved as a TDWG standard, is 2.06.
 There are several provider already using it.
-Points to edit: -There are lot of different ways to represent geospatial information, but most providers make use of coordinates. -Complicated to parse due to its principle of variable atomization.
-The same information is provided in different ways and the clients making use of it have to deal with merging the data from different formats and levels of atomization, reducing the practical benefit of a common data model.
+Points to edit: -There are lot of different ways to represent geospatial information, but most providers make use of corrdinates. -Complicate to parse due to its principle of variable atomization.
+The same information is provided in different ways and the clients making use of it has to deal with the merging the data from different formats and levels of atomization.